frederic-perez/AmE-dictionary/dictionary.md

 __coat__ _n_ The fur of an animal: _A Dalmatian is a large dog with a white coat and black spots._
 __coffee-table book__
 __coffers__ _San Francisco city coffers._
-__cog__ :two: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar.
-_The cogs and springs of a watch._ :es: diente de rueda
+__cog__ :three: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
 __coif__ _Strange coif._
 __colander__
 __coma__ _Medically induced coma._